fabric8io/fabric8/esb/shared/src/main/resources/readme.txt

 The admin role grants full administration privileges to the user.

-To make the container's JMX port and ActiveMQ Web console accessible, modify the following lines of the ./etc/system.properties file to use the credentials of one of the users from the users.properties file:

-activemq.jmx.user=<Username>
-activemq.jmx.password=<Password>

 Quick Start
 -----------
 To start JBoss Fuse ${project.version}, run 'bin/fuse' on